NXP/flexbuild/docs/host_requirement.md

      <account-name> ALL=(ALL:ALL) NOPASSWD: ALL
 ```

-- The host machine is able to access to the external Internet in user's network environment.
+- The host machine must can access to the external Internet in your network environment.

-### Emulate Ubuntu 20.04 environment using Docker container (optional)
-If a Linux distribution other than Ubuntu 20.04 is installed on the host machine,
-users can follow the steps below to create an Ubuntu 20.04 Docker container to emulate the environment.
-Please refer to [Install Docker on the host machine](https://docs.docker.com/engine/installation) for
-information on how to install Docker on the host machine.

 Users must have sudo permission for Docker commands or be added to docker group as below,